-5.4.1 Objective - Promote consultation with tangata whenua through the implementation of the Queenstown Lakes District Plan.
+5.3.1 Objective - Consultation with tangata whenua occurs through the implementation of the Queenstown Lakes District Plan Policies

-Policies

-- 5.4.1.1 Ensure that Ngāi Tahu Papatipu Rūnanga are engaged in resource management decision-making and implementation on matters that affect Ngāi Tahu values, rights and interests, in accordance with the principles of the Treaty of Waitangi. - 5.4.1.2 Actively foster effective partnerships and relationships between the Queenstown Lakes District Council and Ngāi Tahu Papatipu Rūnanga. - Landscapes and places that embody the relationship of Ngãi Tahu and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taonga.

-- 5.4.1.3 When making resource management decisions, ensure that functions and powers are exercised in a manner that takes into account iwi management plans. - 5.4.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water sites, wahi tapu, topuni and other taonga.

-5.4.2 Objective - Provide for a Ngāi Tahu presence in the built environment
+- 5.3.1.1 Ensure that Ngāi Tahu Papatipu Rūnanga are engaged in resource management decision-making and implementation on matters that affect Ngāi Tahu values, rights and interests, in accordance with the principles of the Treaty of Waitangi. - 5.3.1.2 Actively foster effective partnerships and relationships between the Queenstown Lakes District Council and Ngāi Tahu Papatipu Rūnanga. - 5.3.1.3 When making resource management decisions, ensure that functions and powers are exercised in a manner that takes into account iwi management plans. - 5.3.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water sites, wāhi tapu, tōpuni and other taonga. - 5.3.2 Objective Ngāi Tahu have a presence in the built environment

-Policies 5.4.2.1 Collaborate with Ngāi Tahu in the design of the built environment including planting, public spaces, use of Naāi Tahu place names and interpretive material.

-5.4.3 Objective - Protect Ngāi Tahu taonga species and related habitats.
+- 5.3.2.1 Collaborate with Ngāi Tahu in the design of the built environment including planting, public spaces, use of Ngāi Tahu place names and interpretive material.
+Enable the sustainable use of Māori land. - 5.3.3 Objective Ngāi Tahu taonga species and related habitats are protected.

-Where adverse effects on taonga species and habitats of significance to Ngāi Tahu cannot be avoided, Policies remedied or mitigated, consider environmental compensation as an alternative.

-5.4.4 Objective - Enable the sustainable use of Māori land.
+- 5.3.3.1 Where adverse effects on taonga species and habitats of significance to Ngāi Tahu cannot be avoided, remedied or mitigated, consider environmental compensation as an alternative - 5.3.4 Objective The sustainable use of Māori land.

-Policies 5.4.4.1 Enable Ngāi Tahu to protect, develop and use Māori land in a way consistent with their culture and traditions, and economic, cultural and social aspirations including papakainga housing.
+5.3.4.1 Enable Ngāi Tahu to protect, develop and use Māori land in a way consistent with their culture and traditions, and economic, cultural and social aspirations including papakainga housing.

-5.4.5 Objective - Wāhi tūpuna and all their components are appropriately managed and protected.
+5.3.5 Objective - Wāhi tūpuna and all their components are appropriately managed and protected

-- Identify wāhi tūpuna and all their components on the District Plan maps and protect them from the Policies 5.4.5.1 adverse effects of subdivision, use and development. - 5.4.5.2 Identify threats to wahi tupuna and their components in this District Plan. - 5.4.5.3 Enable Ngai Tahu to provide for its contemporary uses and associations with wāhi tūpuna. - 5.4.5.4 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.
+- 5.3.5.1 Identify wāhi tūpuna and all their components on the District Plan web mapping application in order to facilitate their protection from adverse effects of subdivision, use and development. - 5.3.5.2 Pending their identification on the District Plan web mapping application, encourage direct consultation with tangata whenua when iwi management plans indicate that proposals may adversely affect sites of cultural significance. - 5.3.5.3 Identify threats to wāhi tūpuna and their components in this District Plan. - 5.3.5.4 Enable Ngāi Tahu to provide for its contemporary uses and associations with wāhi tūpuna. - 5.3.5.5 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.

-Methods 5.5
+5.4 Methods